gvwilson/thirdbit/src/fiction/iffy/index.md

 There were Marines on board the hovercraft, all apparently imprinted with the same taciturn personality.
-Two of them flanked Benício
+Two of them flanked Ignacio
 as he disappeared stone-faced into the belly of the hovercraft while Wales explained to Iffy that the Ecologist would be fine.